icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 <!--     1.
 Run `vitis_analyzer ./xclbin.run_summary` to open Vitis Analyzer and try to associate the api calls with the code in `Host.cpp`.
     1. Hover over an API call to find out long it took.
  -->
 We are now going to start working on the {doc}`homework_submission` where we will follow a bottom-up approach and optimize our hardware function using Vitis HLS IDE first and then re-compile it and run it on the FPGA in the end.
 Scroll to {ref}`vitis_hls` to learn about how to use Vitis HLS.

+Once you have 3i completed from the {doc}`homework_submission`, proceed {ref}`vitis`.

 ---